What sorts of courses does u3a Maitland conduct?

 Most courses are led by members or sometimes by non-members who have a special interest to deliver a course.
 In u3a Maitland the course leader or presenter may be somewhat like a teacher or lecturer, or a facilitator, or a convenor.
 Creating participation and a friendly social environment are the key attributes of a u3a Maitland course leader.

 Members are encouraged to lead courses because without course leaders U3A could not function.
-If you are interested in leading a course contact the Course Coordinator.
+If you are interested in leading a course contact the Course Development Office.
 No formal academic qualifications are needed to deliver u3a Maitland courses.

 What about Intellectual Property?